Thursday, January 31, 2008

 found I most enjoy this paper.
 I personally never stretch or

 soak my paper.
-This is the traditional way, it removes
+This is the traditional way, it removes the sizing

 and opens the weave of the paper.
 I prefer to simply tape the